Steven Kwan Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Cubs have the 10th-ranked team ERA among all MLB pitching staffs (3.92).

-- Cubs pitchers combine to allow the first-fewest home runs in baseball (78 total, one per game).
+- Cubs pitchers combine to allow the second-fewest home runs in baseball (79 total, one per game).

+- Stroman (9-5) is looking for his 10th win when he gets the starting nod for the Cubs in his 18th start of the season.
+He has a 2.47 ERA in 102 2/3 innings pitched, with 85 strikeouts.

-- His most recent time out came on Saturday against the St. Louis Cardinals, when the left-hander tossed six innings, surrendering one earned run while giving up five hits.
+- The right-hander's most recent time out was on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.